 Some employers may just risk their staff working more than 48 hours per week (without a valid opt-out) as the ‘risk’ of staff bringing claims as their employer is in breach of the WTR may be small.

-The UK’s National Minimum Wage legislation is a UK law and is not imposed by Europe, as there is no European right to a national minimum wage.
+The UK’s National Minimum Wage legislation is a UK law and isn’t imposed by Europe, as there’s no European right to a national minimum wage.

 The NMW says that workers must be paid at least the NMW for all the hours they work.
-However, the legislation currently says that travel time to work or, to a customers premises, at the beginning and the end of the day does NOT count as ‘time work’ and so is not included in the NMW calculation.
+However, the legislation currently says that travel time to work, or to a customer’s premises, at the beginning and the end of the day does NOT count as ‘time work’, so isn’t included in the NMW calculation.

-Watch this space for future developments as the NMW and WTR laws often interact with each other (and are confused with each other) and there may be pressure on NMW legislation to change in future.
+Watch this space for future developments as the NMW and WTR laws often interact with each other (and confuse each other).
+There may be pressure on NMW legislation to change in future.

-In December 2017 the Employment Appeal Tribunal considered whether workers who fell under the Tyco principle were entitled to be paid for their first and last journeys of the day, in Thera East v Valentine.
-Valentine worked for a charity as a support worker assisting disabled people in the community driving his own car for work.
-In his contract he was paid on annualised hours basis and travel from his home to his first assignment, and then from his last assignment to home each day were not included in these hours; the contract also said that any hours worked in excess of the annualised hours were given back as time off in lieu.
+In Thera East v Valentine, December 2017, the Employment Appeal Tribunal considered whether workers who fell under the Tyco principle were entitled to be paid for their first and last journeys of the day.
+Valentine worked for a charity as a support worker, assisting disabled people in the community and driving his own car for work.
+In his contract, he was paid on an annualised hours basis; travel from his home to his first assignment, and then from his last assignment to home each day, weren’t included in these hours.
+The contract also stated that any hours worked in excess of the annualised hours were given back as time off in lieu.

-The EAT did not agree – the tribunal had been wrong to decide that the employer had made unlawful deductions from his pay when Valentine himself had not claimed this.
-They decided also that it was clear that there had not been unlawful deductions from his pay as Valentine’s contract was clear that he had no entitlement to wages in respect of time travelling.
+The EAT didn’t agree – the tribunal had been wrong to decide that the employer had made unlawful deductions from his pay when Valentine himself hadn’t claimed this.
+They decided also that it was clearly that there hadn’t been unlawful deductions from his pay, since Valentine’s contract was clear that he had no entitlement to wages in respect of time spent travelling.
 The EAT went on to say that Tyco made it clear that the Working Time legislation is not concerned with questions of payment for working time.
 Therefore, the Employer could determine the amount of wages an employee should receive for their travelling time – the contract set out clearly that no payment would be made.

-This case did not touch on the whether the national minimum/living wage should be paid for such travelling time; currently there is no case law on this.
+This case didn’t touch on whether the National Minimum/Living Wage should be paid for such travelling time; currently, there’s no case law on this.